lime-development/lime-contracts/memeFactory.md

 constructor() public
 ```

-Empty constructor.
-This contract is designed to be deployed only with a proxy via OpenZeppelin Upgrades plugin
+This contract should be deployed via a proxy using OpenZeppelin's upgradeable mechanism.

 ### initialize